Dave

 If a peer does not respond with any valid message, after DROP * EPOCH has elapsed, the peer is deleted from the peer table.
 Unresponsive peers are no-longer advertised after OPEN * EPOCH has elapsed without message, so as to ensure that unresponsive peers are not re-added from latent gossip.

-DAT Message
+PUT Message

 This ensures that information propagates and re-propagates through the network reliably, until it is eventually no-longer stored by any node.
 I describe the selection algorithm later.